NVlabs/stylegan2/README.md

 ## Requirements

 * Both Linux and Windows are supported.
 Linux is recommended for performance and compatibility reasons.
 * 64-bit Python 3.6 installation.
 We recommend Anaconda3 with numpy 1.14.3 or newer.
-* TensorFlow 1.15 with GPU support.
+* TensorFlow 1.14 or 1.15 with GPU support.
 The code does not support TensorFlow 2.0.
+* On Windows, you need to use TensorFlow 1.14 &mdash; TensorFlow 1.15 will not work.
 * One or more high-end NVIDIA GPUs, NVIDIA drivers, CUDA 10.0 toolkit and cuDNN 7.5.
 To reproduce the results reported in the paper, you need an NVIDIA GPU with at least 16 GB of DRAM.
 * Docker users: use the [provided Dockerfile](./Dockerfile) to build an image with the required library dependencies.

 StyleGAN2 relies on custom TensorFlow ops that are compiled on the fly using [NVCC](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html).
 To test that your NVCC installation is working correctly, run: